On this page

 The MAG has completed its discovery phase, hearing people’s experiences and views on the challenges and opportunities in the ECE funding system.
 Members thank everyone who has contributed.

-Learn more about our work hearing from you and the consultation phase here.
+Learn more about our work hearing from you, access our summary report of what we heard and what happens next during the consultation phase.

 Linda Meade